-Needles and syringes are a vital instrument for medical professional and have many life saving applications.
-However if misused or not disposed of correctly they can also pass on dangerous illnesses.
+Needles and syringes are part of everyday life in hospitals and doctors surgeries.
+They are vital instruments for medical professional and have many life saving applications.
+However, if they are not disposed of correctly they can also pass on dangerous illnesses.

-As well as the initial wound, used needles and other sharps can pass on a variety of harmful infections such as Hepatitis and HIV from the blood of the user as well as Tetanus if the needle itself is dirty or rusty.
+As well as causing the initial wound, used needles and other sharps can pass on a variety of harmful infections such as Hepatitis and HIV from the blood of the user as well as Tetanus, if the needle itself is dirty or rusty.

 Those who work in the health care profession should regularly receive a Hepatitis and Tetanus vaccination.

 Injuries caused by sharp objects such as broken glass, metal shards and splintered wood can occur in a variety of different jobs.
-Employees that regularly handle sharp objects such as broken glass as part of their role should be supplied the correct safety equipment by their employer including re-enforced gloves and tongs, and should never be required to move sharp objects with bare hands.
+Employees that regularly handle sharp objects such as broken glass as part of their role should be supplied with the correct safety equipment by their employer, such as reinforced gloves and tongs.
+Employees should never be required to move sharp objects with bare hands.

 Being accidently pierced by a sharp object can unfortunately occur in a variety of public places like toilets, parks and communal stairways if they are not correctly maintained.